Aaron Callaghan: International career

 Callaghan scored in Ireland's U-17 win over Northern Ireland in November 1983.
-He was in the panel for the 1984 UEFA European Under-18 Football Championship as Liam Tuohy's side made it to the semi-finals in the USSR.
-On 26 February 1985, he produced a great performance as Ireland beat England 1–0 in the opening qualifying match of the 1986 UEFA European Under-18 Football Championship.
+He was in the panel for the 1984 UEFA European Under-18 Championship as Liam Tuohy's side made it to the semi-finals in the USSR.
+On 26 February 1985, he produced a great performance as Ireland beat England 1–0 in the opening qualifying match of the 1986 UEFA European Under-18 Championship.

 He was selected for the 1985 FIFA World Youth Championship finals in the Soviet Union but on 19 August, five days before it was scheduled to start, he was recalled by Stoke City as he was needed for first team duty by manager Mick Mills the following Saturday.
 However, Callaghan did not play and would not make a senior appearance for the club until six months later.
 The defender made two Republic of Ireland national under-21 football team appearances, playing alongside Denis Irwin and Pat Dolan in a 0–0 draw in Belgium in September 1986 and in the 2–1 defeat to Scotland at Oriel Park in October 1987.

 Managerial career

 He was also player-manager of Crusaders for one year and in 2000 the club qualified for Europe after he had made three European appearances as a player.
 Apart from a brief spell as Athlone Town manager in 2004, Aaron had been a coach at Longford Town from July 2002 until the end of the 2006 season.
 Following a year out from the game, Aaron was appointed Longford Town FC manager in December 2007.
 Due to financial constraints at the club Aaron resigned as manager on 30 August 2008.
 Aaron was one of the first coaches in Ireland to obtain the UEFA Pro Licence in 2007.
-He is currently a coach education tutor for the Football Association of Ireland and sports development officer for Dublin City Council.
+He is a coach education tutor for the Football Association of Ireland and sports development officer for Dublin City Council.
 Aaron has played for the Republic of Ireland U21s and was appointed Rep of Ireland U.14 International Coach for 2 years in 1997.

 He was the 1st team coach at UCD and St.Patrick's Athletic before taking over as manager of Bohemians in time for the 2012 season.

 Callaghan was appointed as Bohemians manager on 31 December 2011.
 Despite financial constraints at the club, he led his team to a comfortable midtable finish in a season that included a 4–0 victory over Shamrock Rovers and Bohs' first league win in Tallaght Stadium.
 He was rewarded for this good season by being offered a two-year contract extension by the Bohs board of directors, which he signed in November 2012.
 On 15 July 2013 Callaghan was relieved of his duties by the club's board of directors.

 On 13 October 2016, Callaghan returned to management in Northern Ireland, taking over at Carrick Rangers.
 Within a few months at the club, Callaghan saw his side through to their first ever League Cup Final.